outerbounds/whisper-metaflow/README.md

 ```

 # Run the Code
 Before running the flow ensure you have the necessary AWS infrastructure setup for Metaflow.
-These flows require S3 and GPU/s.
+If you wany to run steps remotely you need to configure Metaflow storage in S3.

 ## Accessing Remote Compute